-Reading is very difficult without spaces between the letters and reading a novel would be exhausting without white space in the margins.
-It seems unnecessary, but without the white space we can’t concentrate on the writing on the page.
+Reading is almost impossible without spaces between the letters, and reading a novel would be exhausting without white space in the margins.
+At first that white space may seem unnecessary, but without it we can’t concentrate on the writing on the page.

 White space is the part of your life that is an overflow.
 Dr. Richard A. Swenson in his book Margin: Restoring Emotional, Physical, Financial, and Time Reserves to Overloaded Lives calls this overflow “margin”.
 He defines margin as “the space that once existed between ourselves and our limits.”

-When you are constantly stretching the limits of your life rather than living within them, you become exhausted and set yourself up for problems in all areas of your life.
+When you’re constantly stretching the limits of your life rather than living within them, you become exhausted and set yourself up for difficulty in all areas of your life.

 The truth is that our resources are finite.
 We only have a certain amount of emotional energy that we can give out before becoming depleted.
-We have a limited about of money to use for the things we need.
-We have physical limits as well.
+We have a limited about of money to use for the things we need, and we have physical limits as well.

 Oh, and don’t forget the extra hairspray!